mberk06/Interview-Code/README.md

-# Random-Code
+# Interview-Code
 These are files developed in a professional setting.
-These files have been changed to protect IP.
+I have also developed a variety of SQL queries and SKlearn scripts that could not be committed due to IP.

 **SankeyDiagramSample**
 - Summer 2019